Wards V to Z

 Location: Third floor, Golden Jubilee Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

 William Gilliatt Ward is a maternity ward with 50 beds.
-It cares for mums before and after they give birth, and newborn babies.
+It provides antenatal and postnatal care.

 It is named after Sir William Gilliatt (1884-1956), a Surgeon at King’s who founded the Obstetrics and Gynaecology department.
 He was also Obstetrician and Gynaecologist to the royal family.